Eric Cervini

 Eric Cervini (born 1992) is an American historian and author of LGBTQ politics and culture.
 His 2020 book, The Deviant's War: The Homosexual vs. The United States of America, was a New York Times Bestseller and a finalist for the Pulitzer Prize.
 He also runs a queer history newsletter, Queer History 101, which focuses on sharing LGBTQ history.

 Cervini is a member of the Harvard Gender and Sexuality Caucus' Board of Directors, as well as an advisor to the Mattachine Society in Washington, D.C.

 Life

 Cervini was born in California and raised in Round Rock, Texas, by a single mother, Lynn Cervini.
 He attended Westwood High School, where he graduated with an International Baccalaureate diploma in 2010.
 As of 2020, he currently lives in Los Angeles.

-Cervini came out as gay days before enrolling at Harvard College, where he graduated in 2014 with a B.A. in History.
-After a year in 2015 earning his Master of Philosophy in historical studies as the Lionel de Jersey Harvard Scholar at the Department of Politics and International Studies at Emmanuel College, Cambridge, he won a Gates Cambridge Scholarship to continue his research as part of a doctorate program.
+Cervini came out as gay days before enrolling at Harvard College, where he graduated in 2014 with a B.A. in history.
+After a year in 2015 earning his Master of Philosophy in historical studies as the Lionel de Jersey Harvard Scholar at the Department of Politics and International Studies at Emmanuel College, Cambridge, he won a Gates Cambridge Scholarship to continue his research there as part of a doctorate program.
 He received a Ph.D. in history in 2019.
 During his time studying at Cambridge, Cervini researched gender and sexuality in ancient society.